PranavPatel292/n-Queen/README.md

 ![Screen shot of the application](/images/readme.png)

-Note: - Also, sometimes the code seem to brake down, in that case just refreash the page and you are ready to go.
+Note: - Sometimes the code seem to brake down (meaning it will give you a wrong result), in that case just refreash the page and you are ready to go.
 (I am still investing the root cause of the problem).